Tuberous Breast Correction IN SYDNEY & CANBERRA

 YOUR PEACE OF MIND IS OUR BIGGEST PRIORITY

-Although the risk profile of this surgery is low, there are some risks of complication.
+All surgery carries risk and associated complications.
+Asymmetry, scarring, postoperative bleeding, infection, sensory changes, postoperative leg blood clots are amongst them.
 Dr Farhadieh will discuss these risks with you, during your consultation.
-With Panthea Clinics, however, you can have complete peace of mind knowing that you’re being cared for by a team of dedicated specialists.
+With Panthea Clinics, you can have complete peace of mind knowing that you’re being cared for by a team of dedicated specialists.

 After your initial postoperative review, we will organise a follow-up appointment at regular intervals.
 Your relationship with your surgeon is the most important aspect of your surgical journey, which is why we make sure that we’re guiding you through the process every step of the way.